redhat-developer/odo/docs/website/docs/command-reference/list-component.md

 `odo list component` makes use of cache for performance reasons.
 This is the same cache that is referred by `kubectl` command when you do `kubectl api-resources --cached=true`.
-As a result, if you were to install an Operator/CRD on the Kubernetes cluster, and create a resource from it using odo, you might not see it in the `odo list component` output.
+As a result, if you were to install an Operator/CRD on the Kubernetes cluster, and create a resource from it using `odo`, you might not see it in the `odo list component` output.
 This would be the case for 10 minutes timeframe for which the cache is considered valid.
 Beyond this 10 minutes, the cache is updated anyway.